 I just have a strong hunch that if most mere-mortal Product Managers were writing a Product Requirements Document for a human being… it would detail out the abilities of a well-adjusted, able-bodied 21-year old and explain why most of those skills are essential.
 That’s why I want to get this post out while all of these thoughts are fresh in my mind so I can look back at it someday when I am confronted with planning and launching something brand new.

 Babies are designed to be ‘cute’ – with their big eyes, large foreheads and chubby cheeks they tap into deep evolutionary programming in the adult mind and compel grown-ups to care for them and protect them.
-In fact there is ample research that points to the fact that all women (not just Moms) and Dads tend to be more attracted to a baby’s cuteness – talk about precise target marketing.
+In fact there is ample research that points to the fact that all functioning adults (especially new parents) tend to be attracted to a baby’s cuteness – talk about precise target marketing.
 Babies may not be able to impress with insightful speeches, physical feats or sharp wit but they can and do mesmerize their own parents and caregivers.
 The lesson here is that, in the early days, being irresistible to the target demographic is more important than being ‘full-featured’ (quick side rant – as with people, products and businesses have to constantly learn and grow so there is no such thing as a full list of features on day one).
 Find the target customers of your product and business and understand them well enough to build something basic but truly irresistible – nothing else will do.
 This means minimizing the features to a point of discomfort and maximizing the beauty and elegance of the user experience to a point of obsession.

 Fixate on the early adopters